clarkgrubb/data-tools/README.md

 File format conversion tools.

+    csv-to-json        convert CSV to JSON

     csv-to-tsv         convert CSV to TSV

     dom-awk            read HTML or XML into DOM object and process it with Ruby

+    header-sort        sort file with header

     json-awk           read JSON objects from standard input and proces them with Ruby